Huntington (CDP), Massachusetts: Geography

-The Huntington CDP is located in the southwest corner of the town of Huntington.
+The Huntington CDP is located in the southwestern corner of the town of Huntington.
 It is bordered to the northwest by the town of Chester, to the southwest by the town of Blandford, to the southeast by the towns of Russell and Montgomery, and to the northeast by the remainder of the town of Huntington.
 Montgomery Road, the Westfield River, and the Middle Branch of the Westfield former the boundary between the CDP and the rest of the town.

 The village of Huntington is in the center of the CDP, at the juncture of the Westfield River with its West Branch.
 U.S. Route 20 passes through the village, leading southeast down the Westfield River valley 11 mi to the city of Westfield, and northwest up the valley of the West Branch 7 mi to Chester and eventually 23 mi to Lee.
 Massachusetts Route 112 leads north from Huntington up the Westfield River valley 22 mi to Cummington.

 The village of Norwich Bridge is in the northern part of the CDP, where Route 112 crosses the Westfield River.

 According to the United States Census Bureau, the Huntington CDP has a total area of 12.2 sqkm, of which 12.0 sqkm are land and 0.2 sqkm, or 2.22%, are water.